Iranian Enlightenment: Decline

 The intellectuals of the Iranian Enlightenment had weaknesses that prevented them from ever achieving their goals.
 They did not have a proper understanding of the general public.
 Suggestions such as simplifying their concepts also failed to reach the public.
 In addition to these, there were many disagreements between intellectual leaders.
 Other than Mirza Malkam Khan, who had a very good relationship with Mirza Fatali Akhundov and several other intellectuals and wrote letters to all of them, the general intellectuals fell victim to infighting over small issues.
 Nor did the intellectuals succeed in defeating and dominating the spiritual and superstitious sections of society.
 One of the most important reasons for its formation was the struggle against superstitions and clerics who were anti-intellectual and anti-scholarly.
 However, in the late Qajar period, the clergy succeeded in re-establishing themselves as intellectuals.
 Mostly because the repression of intellectuals was carried out by politicians who were also anti-scholarly and anti-intellectual.

 The first generation of intellectual movements in Iran continued to prosper until Mohammad Ali Shah bombed the parliament in 1908.
 Mohammad Ali Shah dealt a fatal blow to the constitutional movement and the intellectual movement by executing many of the great intellectuals of the time, such as Mirza Jahangir Khan.
 Due to the lack of alternatives to these individuals, Shiite clerics and anti-constitutional politicians soon took over.
 They also continued to censor and suppress the constitutionalists.
 Intellectuals such as Mirzadeh Eshghi and Aref Qazvini fled to Istanbul to save their lives.
 Under Ahmad Shah, the parliament was closed for fourteen years on his orders, causing political unrest.
-The political turmoil in the capital reached such a level that on the night of July 17, 1910, four people stormed the house of Seyyed Abdollah Behbahani and killed him.
+The political turmoil in the capital reached such a level that on the night of 17 July 1910, four people stormed the house of Seyyed Abdollah Behbahani and killed him.
 Shortly afterwards, another political assassination took place in Tehran.
 Ali Mohammad Khan Tarbiat, a writer and journalist from the Democratic Party, was killed.
 Political turmoil and the escape, assassination, murder and execution of intellectuals all made the constitutional movement and the intellectual movement look broken.

 Transfer to second generation

-On February 21, 1921, Reza Khan Mirpanj and Zia-ud-Din Tabatabai staged a coup against the government of Fathollah Khan Akbar.
+On 21 February 1921, Reza Khan Mirpanj and Zia-ud-Din Tabatabai staged a coup against the government of Fathollah Khan Akbar.
 The successful coup led to the establishment of a government led by Prime Minister Zia al-Din Tabatabai and War Minister Reza Khan Sardar Sepah.
 Tabatabai was unpopular in the Majlis due to the arrest of many of his opponents and was finally dismissed after a hundred days, leading to Sardar Sepah's installation as the new prime minister.
 Reza Khan Sardar Sepah's reforms began during his tenure as prime minister, which many intellectuals, including Suleiman Eskandari, considered a "window of hope."
-On October 31, 1925, in a vote in the fifth parliament of the National Assembly, Reza Khan Sardar Sepah was elected king, which is considered to be the beginning of the second generation of intellectual movements.
+On 31 October 1925, in a vote in the fifth parliament of the National Assembly, Reza Khan Sardar Sepah was elected shah, which is considered to be the beginning of the second generation of intellectual movements.